Brandon-mg/minils/README.md

 minils \<params\> \<path\>

 params

+Both types as path
 - "-p" => Show If ReadOnly or Writeable
+- "-l" => Show Size In Bytes

+Dir path only
 - "-r" => Recursive ls
+- "-d" => Show Only Directories
-- "-l" => Show Size In Bytes
+- "-f" => Show Only Files
 - "-s" => Sort By Size
 - "-c" => Sort By Created !Partially implemented
 - "-m" => Sort By Last Modified !Partially implemented
-- "-d" => Show Only Directories !Unimplemented
-- "-f" => Show Only Files !Unimplemented

 TODO

 Parse SystemTime to a human readable format

-Implement show dir and file specific params

 fix Display to improve readability